nicofen/nicofen/README.md

 - 👋 Hi, I’m @nicofen
-- 👀 I’m interested in: programmming
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning: racket
+- 🌱 I’m currently learning racket
-- 💞️ I’m looking to collaborate on: nothing currently
 - 📫 How to reach me: email or message me

 <!---